MCV-2025-C1-Project/Team1/README.md

 After comparing all configurations, we concluded that the best-performing local descriptors for our project were ORB and AKAZE: ORB (Oriented FAST and Rotated BRIEF) offered excellent speed, making it highly suitable for real-time or large-scale retrieval.
 AKAZE provided slightly more accurate feature matches in complex regions but was noticeably slower due to its nonlinear scale-space computation.
 Ultimately, ORB achieved a much better trade-off between performance and processing time, making it our preferred choice for the final retrieval system.

-After fine-tuning all parameters and optimizing the image size, our final system achieved: MAP@1: 0.97
+After fine-tuning all parameters and optimizing the image size, our final system achieved: MAP@1: 0.97.

+The presentation slides can be found in the [docs folder](./docs) in pdf and pptx format, and also in this [canva link](https://www.canva.com/design/DAG4BnURqVo/HYiTMUn9OxFn19S1V86y8A/view?utm_content=DAG4BnURqVo&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=h985ac2ac9b).

 ## Team Members
 This is the awesome team who collaborated in this project: